Particle algorithms for maximum likelihood training of latent variable models: DISCUSSION

-\section{Discussion}
+We evaluate the learned generators $f_\theta$ by applying them to inpaint occluded test images and synthesize fake images.
+In the inpainting task, the generator learned with PGD outperformed the others for MNIST (Tab.~\ref{tab:gen}, see also Fig.~\ref{fig:inpaint} in App.~\ref{app:gen}).
+For CelebA, both SR and PGD did well.
+In the synthesis task, all methods did poorly when we followed the usual approach of generating images by drawing latent variables from the prior and mapping them through $f_\theta$ (cf.~Fig.~\ref{fig:syn_prior} in App.~\ref{app:gen}).
+For the reasons explained in App.~\ref{app:gen}, we instead opted to draw latent variables from a Gaussian approximation to the aggregate posterior~\citep{Aneja2021} which significantly improved the fidelity of the images generated (Fig.~\ref{fig:syn_1} in App.~\ref{app:gen}).
+With this approach, PGD outperformed the other algorithms, although all four methods performed comparably for CelebA (Tab.~\ref{tab:gen}).
+Using more refined approximations to the aggregate posterior led to further improvements (Fig.~\ref{fig:syn_500} in App.~\ref{app:gen}).

+\section{DISCUSSION}

-By viewing the problem that EM tackles as a joint problem over $\theta$ and $q$ rather than an alternating-coordinate-wise one, we open the door to numerous new algorithms for solving the problem (be they, for instance, optimization-inspired ones, along the lines of those in Sec.~\ref{sec:opto}, or purely Monte-Carlo ones of the type in App.~\ref{app:MH}).
-This, of course, is not entirely unprecedented: even in p.6 of our starting point~\cite{Neal1998}, the authors mention in passing the possibility of optimizing $F$ `simultaneously' over $\theta$ and $q$, and this idea has been taken up enthusiastically in the VI literature, e.g.~\cite[Sec.~2]{Kingma2019}.
+In contrast to EM and its many variants, we view maximum likelihood estimation of latent variable models as a joint problem over $\theta$ and $q$ rather than an alternating-coordinate-wise one, and thereby open the door to numerous new algorithms for solving the problem (be they, for instance, optimization-inspired ones, along the lines of those in Sec.~\ref{sec:pgd} and Apps.~\ref{app:pqn},~\ref{app:pmgd}, or purely Monte-Carlo ones of the type in App.~\ref{app:MH}).
+This perspective, of course, is not entirely unprecedented: even in p.6 of our starting point~\citep{Neal1998}, the authors mention in passing the possibility of optimizing $F$ `simultaneously' over $\theta$ and $q$, and this idea has been taken up enthusiastically in the VI literature, e.g.~\citet[Sec.~2]{Kingma2019}.
 However, outside of variational inference, we have struggled to locate papers following up on the idea.